-One notable component you can look for is an “engagement sweet spot” — the intersection of time when most of your audience is on Facebook and the fewest posts are being added.
+One notable component you can look for is an “engagement sweet spot.”
+This is the intersection of time when most of your audience is on Facebook and the fewest posts are being added.

 We’ve covered the big-picture ideas behind dayparting and the nitty-gritty details of researching and applying data to your ad scheduling.

-But there’s a TL;DR version of this tactic that you can do right now if you want to see if dayparting is right for you.
+But there’s a different version of this tactic that you can do right now if you want to see if dayparting is right for you.

 - Download performance by hour of day into a spreadsheet (Google Sheets, Excel, etc.)

-- Eyeball a range of time where the majority of your campaign’s conversions seem to happen.
+- Eyeball a range of times where the majority of your campaign’s conversions seem to happen.
 (This is easier with conditional formatting.)